A different kind of business school

 You can combine business with the environment, sports, social sciences, humanities, math, science, or a host of other programs.

-Through Waterloo's co-op program, you can gain up to 2 years of paid experience with Fortune 500 companies, startups working on the next big idea, or niche leaders.
+Through Waterloo's co-op program, you can gain up to 2 years of paid experience with Fortune 500 companies, startups working on the next big idea, and everything in between.

 With 6,900 co-op employers, the choice is yours.